nexusformat/definitions/README.md

         base_classes/		      NXDL files for components
         contributed_definitions/  NXDL files from the community
-        manual/ 		          Sphinx source files for the NeXus documentation misc/                  	  other documents and projects
-        nxdl.xsd		          XML Schema for NXDL files
+        manual/ 		          Sphinx source files for the NeXus documentation nxdl.xsd		          XML Schema for NXDL files
         nxdlTypes.xsd		      called by nxdl.xsd
-        schema/ 		          schema files created from NXDL sources sphinx/                   Sphinx source files for the manual (pre-release development) test/			          data and examples
+        schema/ 		          schema files created from NXDL sources sphinx/                   remnant Sphinx source files for the manual (pre-release development) test/			          data and examples
         utils/			          various tools used in the definitions tree www/			          launch (home) page of NeXus WWW site